Name: Magnesium, Magnesium glyconate, Magnesium malate

 • Preserving brain and nervous system health

 Though magnesium alone can’t treat fibromyalgia, it’s supplementation is found to help in reducing many symptoms of the disorder.
-Let’s understand why.
+Magnesium deficiency is observed in fibro; hence it’s supplementation benefits by alleviating pain, improving sleep and strengthening mental health.

 7 Proven Reasons Why Magnesium Supplement May Benefit In Fibromyalgia